Skip to content

 Long and blocking operation

-Note that the import process is done synchronously and the ORCiD dataset is very large.
+Note that the import process is done synchronously and the ORCID dataset is very large.
 Therefore, this operation can take a long time.

 invenio vocabularies import \